psf/requests/docs/index.rst

 *enormous* amount of work (even method overrides) to perform the simplest of tasks.

+Things shouldn’t be this way.
+Not in Python.

 Enter Requests.
 Requests allow you to send **GET**, **HEAD**, **PUT**, **POST**, and **DELETE** HTTP requests.
 You can add headers, form data, multipart files, and parameters with simple Python dictionaries, and access the